RD-270

-The engine testing was underway when the decision was made to cancel the program.
+Engine testing was underway when the decision was made to cancel the program.
 Development was stopped with all other work on corresponding rocket projects on 11 December 1970.

 History

-The development of RD-270 started on 26 June 1962.
+The development of the RD-270 started on 26 June 1962.
 Preliminary investigations and development of the engine and its further production were performed under the guidance of Valentin Glushko and finished in 1967.
-It became the most powerful engine in the world to date that used high-boiling propellant.
+It became the most powerful engine in the world to date that used storable propellants.
 During 1967–1969, several test firings were performed with experimental engines that were adapted to work at sea level and had a short nozzle.
-In total, 27 test firings were performed with 22 engines, three engines were tested twice, and one of them was tested three times.
-All works stopped later together with corresponding activities on the UR-700 project.
+In total, 27 test firings were performed with 22 engines; three engines were tested twice, and one of them was tested three times.

 The RD 270 was also considered for the R-56 rocket (although never formally adopted) until work on the design stopped in June 1964.

 During development, Glushko studied the use of pentaborane "zip" propellants in a modified RD-270M engine.
 This would have created immense toxicity problems but increased the specific impulse of the engine by 42 isp.

 Design

 The engine throttle range was 95–105%, the thrust vector control range was ±12° (project R-56) and ±8° for UR-700 rocket family.
-The oxidizer-to-fuel ratio was 2.67 and can be changed by up to 7%.
+The oxidizer-to-fuel ratio was 2.67 and could be changed by up to 7%.

 To achieve such a high specific impulse and pressure in combustion chamber as RD-270 has, two circuits of full-flow staged combustion cycle were applied.
 The pair of turbines with preburners turns the fuel into the gaseous form and circulates all of the fuel components.
 One of the turbines uses the fuel-rich gas to power a fuel pump, another one uses the oxidizer-rich gas to power the oxidizer pump.
-As a result, the main combustion chamber (MCC) burns only generator gas.
+As a result, the main combustion chamber burns only generator gas.
 The engine controller regulates the functions of the two independent fuel and oxidizer circuits.

-With the purpose to cool MCC it has layered wall structure with four internal belts of slots.
-Some parts of nozzles are covered by zirconium dioxide for thermal protection.
+To cool the MCC, its wall structure is layered, with four internal belts of slots.
+Some parts of the nozzle are covered by zirconium dioxide for thermal protection.